wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V0.9: 02-Feb-2023 by wavemotion-dave
+* Added DSK3 support.
+All three drives support up to 360K disks.
+* Improved emulation on SAMS memory such that Realms of Antiquity will run.
+* Persist SAMS memory on Save State/Load using RLE compression.
+* Other cleanups as time permitted.

 V0.8: 29-Jan-2023 by wavemotion-dave
 * Added DSK2 support and both drives now handle up to 360K disks.
 * Improved default key mapping so X='1' and Y='2' allowing faster game startup.